zllovesuki/dermail-mta/INSTALL.md

             },
             "remoteSecret": "[remote secret set in API]",
             "apiEndpoint": "https://[api endpoint]",
-            "letencrypt": "[hostname of this machine/letencrypt domain]"
+            "letsencrypt": "[hostname of this machine/letencrypt domain]"
     }
     ```
 5. Start the MTA with `pm2 start app.json`